ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 $ helm upgrade documentserver -f values.yaml onlyoffice/docs-shards
 ```

-When the `helm upgrade` command is executed, all active documents will be forced closed and saved.
-During the period specified in the `documentserver.terminationGracePeriodSeconds` parameter, the balancing tables in Redis will be cleaned.
+When the `helm upgrade` command is executed, replicas will be turned off one by one, and all active documents will be forced closed and saved.
+Also, disabled replicas will be removed from the Redis balancing tables.

 ### 8. Update ONLYOFFICE Docs license (optional)